Before you read a book, it's common to read the About The Author section.

 In earlier stages of history, most people lacked the skills required for reading and writing.
 That means, when someone wanted something written down, most often, someone else had to physically do it for them while they dictated.

 In this process, although someone else wrote the words, the person telling the hand what to write was credited as the author.
-This is why the Bible has been said to be penned by the hands of man, but inspired by the heart of God.

 Be sure to connect with me on Social Media and subscribe to my YouTube channel, so you never miss an episode!